-The appliance owner is responsible for performing a Personal Protective Equipment (PPE) Hazard Assessment and ensuring adequate protection during maintenance and cleaning procedures.

-Use appropriate tools, safety equipment, and PPE during installation and servicing.

-Risk of electric shock or burn!

-- Unplug the appliance or turn off the power supply before installation or servicing. - DO NOT clean appliance with a pressure washer or hose.
+A WARNING!
+Required The appliance owner is responsible for performing a Personal Protective Equipment (PPE) Hazard Assessment and ensuring adequate protection during maintenance and cleaning procedures.
+Use appropriate tools, safety equipment, and PPE during installation and servicing. • Phi • 1/4 • 3/8 • Stif • Tar • Vac • Fla: 4 Risk of electric shock or burn!
+Unplug the appliance or turn off the power supply before installation or servicing.
+DO NOT clean appliance with a pressure washer or hose. • Eye • Glc Procedu 1.
+Disc 2.
+Rem Sharp edges!

-Sharp edges!
 Coil fins are sharp and metal components can have sharp edges.
-Take care when moving, installing, cleaning, servicing, and maintaining the appliance to avoid cuts.

-Risk of eye injury!
+Take care when moving, installing, cleaning, servicing, and maintaining the appliance to avoid cuts. and 3.
+With the t 4.
+With to ve Risk of eye injury!
 Airborne dust and debris can cause eye injury.
-Eye protection recommended.
+Eye protection recommended. cond If the pow proc d Tools tools include (but may not be limited to) the following: